-Secondly, there's hot water bottles, sleep, peppermint and so on, and we'll cover these in more detail in a future post.
+Secondly, there's hot water bottles, sleep, peppermint and so on - we cover these in this blog post here.

-But the main thing is to understand your own personal version of Irritable bowel.
-Your 'triggers' (the things in our diet that set in motion these awful, awful pains) will be unique to you; what may affect someone else might not affect you.
+Your 'triggers' (the things in our diet and life that set in motion these awful, awful pains) will be unique to you; what may affect someone else might not affect you.
 So you need to start tracking and keeping close tabs on what you eat and how you feel afterwards.
 Without doing this for a few weeks – or even a few months – you may never really understand what it is that is affecting you.